 The best way to start with the Playground is to use our preconfigured Postman collection: import it into Postman, and you are good to go.
-This guide will leverage the collection to show you the login process and how to use the API.
-This is no precondition to accessing the Playground: you can use the code samples from the webpage and an IDE of your choice.
+This is what we will be using in this tutorial.

 Registration

 Once registered, you will receive an email from us.
-It will include your temporary password and your API key.
-Note: You will need both to make any calls to the Playground.
+It will include your unique API key and password.
+You will need them to authenticate with the Playground.

 Login

-In return, you will receive a JWT Token.
-The token, alongside your API Key is your means of authorization.
-All data transformation requests going to the Playground require those elements.
+endpoint.
+On a successful login, you will receive a JWT Token.
+The token, alongside your API Key will be used to authorize the API requests to the Playground going forward.

 Environment Setup

-For convenience, consider saving your JWT Token and the API Key as environment variables.
+Consider saving your JWT Token and the API Key as environment variables for convenience.
 If you use our preconfigured Postman collection, you can store them in the variables section.
 This will ensure that they are sent alongside every request and save you some tedious work of providing them with every call.

 Now that’s done you’re all set!
 Let the API Playground be your oyster.